Lectures on LHC Physics: QCD

-From LEP we know that such a heavy gauge boson we do not actually observe at colliders.
+We know that such a heavy gauge boson we do not actually observe at colliders.
 What we should really calculate is the production for example of a pair of fermions through an $s$-channel $Z$ and $\gamma$, where the $Z$ might or might not be on its mass shell.
-The matrix element for this process we can derive from the same Feynman rules in Eq.(\ref{eq:dy_feyn}), now for an incoming fermion $k_1$, incoming anti-fermion $k_2$, outgoing fermion $p_1$ and outgoing anti-fermion $p_2$.
+The matrix element for this process we can derive from the same Feynman rules in Eq.\eqref{eq:dy_feyn}, now for an incoming fermion $k_1$, incoming anti--fermion $k_2$, outgoing fermion $p_1$ and outgoing anti--fermion $p_2$.
 To make it easy to switch particles between initial and final states, we can define all momenta as incoming, so momentum conservation means $k_1+k_2+p_1+p_2=0$.
-The additional \underline{Mandelstam variables} we need to describe this ($2 \to 2$) process are $t=(k_1+p_1)^2<0$ and $u=(k_1+p_2)^2<0$, as usually with $s+t+u=0$ for massless final state particles.
+The additional \underline{Mandelstam variables} we need to describe this ($2 \to 2$) process are $t=(k_1+p_1)^2<0$ and $u=(k_1+p_2)^2<0$, as usually with $s+t+u=0$ for massless final--state particles.
 The ($2 \to 2$) matrix element for the two sets of incoming and outgoing fermions becomes

 The coupling to the gauge bosons are $\ell$ and $r$ for the incoming quarks and $\ell'$ and $r'$ for the outgoing leptons.
+The chiral projectors are defined in Eq.\eqref{eq:def_prolr}.
 When we combine the four different spinors and their momenta correctly the matrix element squared factorizes into twice the trace we have computed before.
 The corresponding picture is two fermion currents interacting with each other through a gauge boson.
 All we have to do is combine the traces properly.
-If the incoming trace includes the indices $\mu$ and $\nu$ and the outgoing trace the indices $\rho$ and $\sigma$, the $Z$ bosons link $\mu$ and $\rho$ as well as $\nu$ and $\sigma$.
+If the incoming trace in the matrix element and its conjugate includes the indices $\mu$ and $\rho$ and the outgoing trace the indices $\nu$ and $\sigma$, the $Z$ bosons link $\mu$ and $\nu$ as well as $\rho$ and $\sigma$.

-To make the results a little more compact we compute this process for a \underline{massless photon} instead of the $Z$ boson, \ie for the physical scenario where the initial-state fermions do not have enough energy to excite the intermediate $Z$ boson.
+To make the results a little more compact we compute this process for a \underline{massless photon} instead of the $Z$ boson, \ie for the physical scenario where the initial--state fermions do not have enough energy to excite the intermediate $Z$ boson.
 The specific features of an intermediate massive $Z$ boson we postpone to Section~\ref{sec:qcd_bw}.
-The assumption of a massless photon simplifies the couplings to $(\ell^2 + r^2) = 2Q^2 e^2$ and the polarization sums to $-g_{\mu \nu}$:
+The assumption of a massless photon simplifies the couplings to $(\ell^2 + r^2) = 2Q^2 e^2$ and the polarization sums to $-g_{\mu \nu}$ and $-g_{\rho \sigma}$: